Syrian rebels evacuated from Douma reach northwest: monitor

 Sixty-seven buses carrying hundreds of fighters, along with family members and other civilians who did not wish to come back under Assad’s rule, reached opposition areas near Aleppo on Tuesday, the Syrian Observatory for Human Rights said.

 RIA news agency quoted Russia’s Defence Ministry as saying 3,600 militants and their families had left Douma over the past 24 hours.
-As part of the surrender deal, the Jaish al-Islam group which controlled the town released scores of people it had been holding.
+As part of the surrender deal, the Jaish al-Islam group that controlled the town released scores of people it had been holding.

-The deal took effect on Sunday, hours after medical aid groups reported the suspected chemical attack, saying it had killed dozens of people in the town the day after the government renewed its intense bombardment.
+The deal took effect on Sunday, hours after medical aid groups reported the suspected chemical attack, saying it had killed dozens of people in Douma.

-Jaish al-Islam’s departure will bring to an end the opposition presence in eastern Ghouta after a seven-week military offensive against the densely populated area.
+The government and its allies had been attacking the densely populated eastern Ghouta for seven weeks.

-Thousands of fighters from other rebel groups, accompanied by tens of thousands of civilians, have already left for northwestern Syria after surrender deals for the Ghouta’s other major towns.
+Thousands of fighters from other rebel groups, accompanied by tens of thousands of civilians, have already left for northwestern Syria after deals surrendering the Ghouta’s other major towns.
+The U.N. refugee agency UNHCR said around 130,000 people had fled eastern Ghouta over the past four weeks.

+“Our particular concern is the situation in Douma ... where tens of thousands of civilians remain trapped,” UNHCR spokesman Andrej Mahecic told a news briefing.

-It represents Assad’s biggest battlefield victory over rebels since late 2016 when he fully recaptured Aleppo, and underlines his unassailable position in the war.
+The recapture of eastern Ghouta represents Assad’s biggest battlefield victory since late 2016, when he took back Aleppo, and underlines his unassailable position in the war.

 Western countries have said Assad’s assault on eastern Ghouta was a violation of a Security Council resolution calling for a complete ceasefire across Syria.